alanabrownn/logistic_growth/README.md

 - Intercept Estimate = **N0** = 8.186596
 - t Estimate = **r** = 0.025874

 For this model, when K>>N0 and t is small (ie. at the start of the experiment), the linear approximation equation derived from the original, is: ln(N) = ln(N0) + rt.
 This means, that the estimate for N0 must be back-transformed to obtain the actual estimate.
-Alternatively, the estimate from r in this model represents the actual estimate so nothing has to be done.
+For r however, no back-transformation has to be carried out given that it did not undergo a ln transformation as seen in the equation.

 Actual estimations from this output:
 - **NO** = e^8.186596 (back-transform for ln) = 3592.472632607442